tdex-network/dev-portal/blog/2021-07-13-tdex-terraform-automation.md

 $ ./deploy.sh
 ```

-We advice you to always have backup enabled, therefor we added S3 backup option.
+We advice you to always have backup enabled, therefore we added S3 backup option.